mbloch/mapshaper/docs/reference.html.md

 `match=` Match the projection of the given layer or .prj file.

 `init=` Define the pre-projected coordinate system, if unknown.
 This option is not needed if the source coordinate system is defined by a .prj file, or if the source CRS is WGS84.
 As with `crs`, you can pass a Proj4 string enclosed in quotes if the selected projection requires extra parameters, for example `init='+proj=utm +zone=33'`.

+`nodata-color=` (raster) Color for output pixels that do not receive source raster content after reprojection.
+Use `transparent` for transparent output.

+`resampling=nearest|bilinear` (raster) Resampling method for raster reprojection.
+Overrides the default set by `-i raster-type=`.
+Use `bilinear` for smooth continuous-tone imagery and `nearest` for categorical rasters or exact cell values.

 `target=` Layer(s) to target.
 All layers belonging to the same dataset as a targeted layer will be reprojected.
 To reproject all datasets, use `target=*`.